Jobs in Antarctica

 It's a case of supply and demand, for every job available, there are dozens if not hundreds of people who would be prepared to do it.
 So the recruitment is biased towards those who REALLY want to go to Antarctica as well as being capable of doing the job, the recruiters really can pick and choose.

-You need to apply through Raytheon [replaced in 2012 by Lockheed Martin], the US company that deals with logistics.
+You need to apply through Lockheed Martin, the US company that deals with logistics.

 I Have a question that doesn't seem to have been answered here.